1. Quick Facts

 - Cycle Length: Weeks 1–4: 1.0–1.5 mg daily; Weeks 5–8: 0.5–1.0 mg three times weekly; then 4 weeks off

-- Special Notes: Thymosin Alpha-1 is an immune system modulator and regulator, not simply an immune booster.
-Individuals with autoimmune disorders should use caution, as symptoms may worsen.
-Additional caution is advised when combined with corticosteroids, biologics, chemotherapy, or anti-rejection medications because TA1 may interfere with intended immune suppression strategies.
+- Special Notes: Thymosin Alpha-1 is an immune-system modulator and regulator rather than a simple immune booster.
+Unlike stimulatory compounds that broadly increase immune activity, TA1 appears capable of influencing immune balance and signaling depending on physiological context.
+Individuals with autoimmune disorders should use caution, as symptoms may worsen in some situations.
+Additional caution is advised when combined with corticosteroids, biologics, chemotherapy, anti-rejection medications, or other therapies designed to suppress immune function because TA1 may interfere with intended treatment goals.

-TA1 is believed to influence immune signaling pathways involving T-cell function, cytokine signaling, and immune system regulation.
+TA1 is believed to influence immune signaling pathways involving T-cell function, dendritic-cell activity, cytokine signaling, and immune-system regulation.

 - Enhanced T-cell activity